 - And you must know that this formula is not case sensitive.

-- This formula always performs the approximate match, so true of false like arguments will not take place with formula.
+- This formula always performs the approximate match, so true or false like arguments will not take place with the formula.

-- It can only lookup to one – column range.
+- It can only lookup to a one-column range.

 This has been a guide to Lookup Table in Excel.
 Here we have discussed How to Use Lookup Table in Excel along with Examples and a downloadable excel template.
 You may also look at these useful functions in excel –